GET TO KNOW THIS YEARS HONOREES

 Juwan Johnson graduated High School at Glassboro High school in 2015.
 After graduating, he attended Penn State University on an athletic scholarship to play football.
 At PSU, Juwan played in games as prestigious as the Rose Bowl, Fiesta Bowl, and Citrus bowl.
 He then graduated from Penn State with a bachelor’s degree in Telecommunications and minor in theatre.

 January of 2019, Juwan transferred to Oregon University for his last year of football and graduate schooling.
 At Oregon, he was fortunate enough to be apart of a Conference championship and another Rose Bowl game.
-Now, Juwan is prepping for the NFL combine getting ready to receive a call pretty soon to 1 of 32 teams in the NFL.
+Now, Juwan is an NFL Saints Athlete, preparing for his first Fall Football season with his new team!

 Throughout Juwan's life, he has been an avid volunteer in many organizations such as Word on the Street Ministries through theatre productions benefiting local families by gifting food boxes to prevent hunger and fearing financial insecurity.
 Along with his service efforts, he has volunteered with Fearless Movement since the beginning in 2015, bettering our local epilepsy and mental health communities through our events and campaigns.
 Most recently, we had the privilege to honor and highlight Juwan Johnson as one of our Fearless Leaders for Black History Month locally and nationally.
 Juwan shared with our social following the fears and adversity he has overcome as a man of color, and empowered all who are watching to unite on our common ground - fear, seek to understand those who are different from us and have empathy for one another.